 After ElasticSearch, which was first released in 2010, teamed up with Logstash and Kibana, the stack was born.
 Log aggregation is a vital component of proper log management, hence the two most significant aspects of the ELK stack for analysis are Logstash and Kibana.

-Filebeat, a mechanism for forwarding and centralising logs, is commonly used in the ELK stack.
+Filebeat, a mechanism for forwarding and centralizing logs, is commonly used in the ELK stack.
 After they've been forwarded, Logstash is used to process them and turn them into an ElasticSearch cluster.
-They begin the visualisation process using the Kibana component of the stack from there.
+They begin the visualization process using the Kibana component of the stack from there.

 ELK's log analysis procedure is as follows:

-- The ELK stack uses a filebeat (a lightweight tool used to centralise all logs) to direct all logs to a specified server in most cases interested in log analysis.
+- The ELK stack uses a filebeat (a lightweight tool used to centralize all logs) to direct all logs to a specified server in most cases interested in log analysis.